Corvoloso/pxt-noteblock/README.md

 # pxt-noteblock
-A Note Block challenge integrating firebase, including an api, web and mobile application
+A Note Block challenge made to integrate firebase into web, mobile and an api.